1 year full-time

 One of the unique features of the MA in History at University of Suffolk is our relationship with The Hold.
 The Hold is a partnership between the University and Suffolk Archives and much of your teaching will take place within the classrooms and reading rooms of this new purpose-built archive and learning centre.
 As a result, you will have unrivalled access to primary sources on the University campus site itself and opportunities to experience teaching and research within the archive itself, as well as the chance to work alongside professional archivists and heritage specialists on training placements and public history projects.
 Our partnership with The Hold also provides the opportunity to undertake training placements within the archive and public history sector and to gain experience through work on the variety of history projects that are being undertaken as part of The Hold initiative.
 Find out more.

 Finally, you will be joining a History team with a growing national reputation.
-The BA History at University of Suffolk was ranked 3rd in The Guardian League Table in 2020 and is consistently ranked in the top 5 for History in the Complete University Guide (often topping the poll for student satisfaction).
-It was awarded 100% in the National Student Survey in 2020 and has achieved this result in ten of the last eleven years.
+The BA History at University of Suffolk was ranked 2nd in The Guardian League Table in 2021 and is consistently ranked in the top 5 for History in the Complete University Guide for student satisfaction.
+It was awarded 100% in the National Student Survey in 2022 and has achieved this result in twelve of the last thirteen years.

 * 60 credits will allow you to qualify for a Postgraduate Certificate.
 Professional Development Certification (Record of Achievement) may be available for individual modules.
 Please contact the Graduate School for more details.